 A container deposit return scheme for New Zealand

 A container deposit return scheme is a practical, cost effective way to help New Zealanders reduce litter, waste less and recycle more.
-Schemes are already being used in 57 states and countries to collect drink containers and cover the real cost of recycling.
+Schemes are already being used in 57 countries and states to collect drink containers and cover the real cost of recycling.
 Surveys show 80% of New Zealanders want a container deposit return scheme here.
 Many fondly remember returning bottles to claim deposits in the 1970s and 1980s.

 Download briefing PDF here >>